Skip to main content

 Configure the development environment

-Once you have taken care of the prerequisites above, use Wheel to install all of the dependencies needed to run Ceramic and ComposeDB as well as configure the working environment for your project.
+Now you can use Wheel to install all of the dependencies needed to run Ceramic and ComposeDB as well as configure the working environment for your project.

 To download Wheel, run the command below: